 7. “I love you.”

-Don’t assume they know or believe it because you told them last week or because of the things that you do for them.
-Say these magical words to your wife, your husband, your parents, and your children when you or they leave the house, when you finish a call, first thing in the morning or last thing at night.
-I say, “I love you” to Susan every night before we go to bed, even when I don’t feel like it.
-Suppose something terrible happened, wouldn’t it be great to know the last words they heard from you were “I love you”?
+Don’t assume others know or believe this because you told them last week or because of what you do for them.
+Say these magical words to your wife, your husband, your parents, and your children when you or they leave the house, when you finish a call, first thing in the morning, or last thing at night.
+I say “I love you” to Susan every night before we go to bed, even when I don’t feel like it.
+Suppose something terrible happened.
+Wouldn’t it be great to know the last words your loved ones heard from you were “I love you?”

 8. “I choose you.”

-Marriage isn’t about saying yes on just one big day, it’s about saying the same thing every day afterward and forever.
+Marriage isn’t about saying yes on one big day.
+It’s about saying yes every day afterward and forever.
 It’s about saying yes to us.
-When the honeymoon phase has given way to a season in which the sparks may be of conflict, not romance, remember that love is a choice.
+When the honeymoon phase has given way to a season in which the sparks may be of conflict instead of romance, remember that love is a choice.

-These eight phrases are easy to learn, but they can sometimes be hard to speak.
+These eight phrases are easy to learn, but they can be hard to speak.
 The words may be short, but they can get stuck in our throats.
 So often we are more concerned about our feelings, our rights, our needs, than those of others.
-But demonstrating the kind of humility these simple words show can speak volumes.
-In a me-me-me world, they put others first.
+But demonstrating the kind of humility these simple words can speak volumes.
+In a me-me-me world, these words put others first.